SethRzeszutek/LinkedIn-Bot/README.md

 * Automate viewing and connecting with users based on their job title and/or location!
 * Set a limit on how many connections you would like to connect with!
 * Watch the browser work away or try out Headless mode!
 (Currently only working in Firefox)
-* If connected store a screenshot of a users profile!
+* If connected store a screenshot or CSV of a users profile!
+* Able to retrive user company about 70% of the time!
+(Still working on this!)
 * If you have any suggestions open an issue and I or a contributor will gladly do our best to implement it if it aligns with the goals of the project!

 ## Requirements